musikele/musikele.github.io/_posts/2018-10-29-the-easiest-way-to-understand-javascript-generators.md

 You know that Promises interrupt the function execution, and when the promise resolves, the flow returns to the point it was left.

-It comes out that not only Promises but also Generators can interrupt the execution flow: when we return a value via the  `yield` keyword, the generator function gets paused until it is called again.
+**Not only Promises but also Generators can interrupt the execution flow**: when we return a value via the  `yield` keyword, the generator function gets paused until it's called again.

-Is this working?
+Does it work?

 ```javascript
 $ node